 While the first indicator looks at the material footprint at the global level, the second indicator looks at domestic material use.
 It thus takes into account direct material use inside a country's territory (as well as any direct material imports and exports).

-The latest data comparing 2019 with 2000, shows that material productivity has improved in most regions, i.e. less domestic material consumption per unit of wealth produced.
-Exceptions to this trend is in Latin America and the Caribbean as well as in Northern Africa and Western Asia.
+The latest data comparing 2019 with 2015, shows that material productivity has improved slightly worldwide, i.e. less domestic material consumption per unit of wealth produced.

 Target 12.3